 Side Effects of Eating Food With Too Much Garlic in It

-Despite the multifold benefits that it offers, garlic, when consumed in large amounts, can lead to a few side effects in pregnant women.
-Here are some of the side effects of consuming too much garlic during pregnancy.
+Despite its multifold benefits, garlic, when consumed in large amounts, can lead to a few side effects in pregnant women.
+Here are some of the side effects of garlic during pregnancy:

 - Garlic is a natural blood thinner.
 If you consume excessive amounts of garlic, it may lead to uncontrollable bleeding during labour or delivery, whether normal or C-section.